bangbay/wp-user-avatar/readme.txt

 = Will WP User Avatar work with [bbPress](http://wordpress.org/extend/plugins/bbpress/)? =

-Yes, but with the requirement that users need <code>upload_files</code> capability to set their own WP User Avatar image.
+Yes, but only users that have <code>upload_files</code> capability can choose their own WP User Avatar image.

 = How can I see which users have an avatar? =